khooax/rag-project/README.md

-# Singapore Employment Rights Advisory Chatbot
+# SG Employment Rights Advisory Chatbot

 A RAG chatbot that answers questions about Singapore employment and workplace rights